AciesTech/RPi_GPS/README.md

 # THE HOW-TO's

-* To run this software you will need "ncurses" library.
+0. To run this software you will need "ncurses" library.
 ```
 sudo apt-get install libncurses-dev
 ```
 Hit TAB after ...curses to get the latest package.

-* Download the .cpp and the .h files and place them all in the directory of your choosing.
+1. Download the .cpp and the .h files and place them all in the directory of your choosing.

-* To compile open Terminal and do the following:
+2. Compile by opening Terminal and doing the following:
 ```
 cd "path_to_your_folder"
 g++ *.cpp -o myTinyGPS.out -lncurses
 ```
-You may substitude "myTinyGPS.out" with "any_name.out" - this will be your executable.
+NOTE: You may substitude "myTinyGPS.out" with "any_name.out" - this will be your executable.

 # To run:
 ```